 The Student Technology Mentors

 The Student Technology Mentors (STM) program, under the Center for Teaching and Learning (CTL), assists students and faculty in exploring the use of digital media in the classroom.
-STMs receive intensive training and unique experiences that prepare them for success in education and careers.
-They work closely with LaGuardia faculty, helping them design, create, utilize and maintain technology-enriched teaching resources.
-Many STMs have gone on to pursue careers in various technology concentrations at four-year colleges.
-Several have remained on the center’s staff as instructional design assistants (IDA), ePortfolio consultants, student success mentors (SSM) and peer advisors.
+STMs work closely with LaGuardia faculty, helping them design, create, utilize and maintain technology-enriched teaching resources.

-STMs reflect the economic and demographic diversity of the LaGuardia student body.
-For some STMs, this is a first-time working experience.
-The STM program eases them into a professional setting and expectations and provides them with crucial work experience.
-The STM position focuses students’ energy at the College and helps them acquire new perspectives on learning and teaching — even as they gain entry-level access to rewarding professional careers.
-Among our culturally diverse STMs are students born in Afghanistan, Burma, Bangladesh, China, Colombia, Dominican Republic, Ecuador, Egypt, France, Georgia, India, Indonesia, Ireland, Japan, Malaysia, Mexico, Morocco, Nepal, Pakistan, Peru, Philippines, Poland, Puerto Rico, Russia, Spain, Sri Lanka, South Korea, Sweden, Turkey, USA, Yemen, Zambia, and many other countries.
+STMs represent LaGuardia’s diverse student body and provide valuable first-time work experience.
+The STM program eases them into the professional world, offering new perspectives on learning and teaching, while serving as an entry point to rewarding careers.
+Our culturally diverse STMs come from various countries like: Afghanistan, Burma, Bangladesh, China, Colombia, Dominican Republic, Ecuador, Egypt, France, Georgia, India, Indonesia, Ireland, Japan, Malaysia, Mexico, Morocco, Nepal, Pakistan, Peru, Philippines, Poland, Puerto Rico, Russia, Spain, Sri Lanka, South Korea, Sweden, Turkey, USA, Yemen, Zambia, and many other countries.

 Mentors provide assistance to students, faculty and staff in the use of various technology tools for research, web development and document production.
 To request STM assistance, click on the link below.